GeraGC/FiSGO/HissMalleTableFormats/README.md

 **Note:** This folder is not included as part of the Python package.

+**Warning (11/09/2025):** Due to a code bug, the complete and omissions tables lack the representations of the alternating group $A_5$, this will be in the next table update.

 ## Introduction

 In 2001, Hiss and Malle [1] published a table containing all absolutely irreducible representations of quasi-simple groups